Truth—perimenopause and menopause can feel like your body is playing a trick on you.

 bone loss associated with estrogen decline. - What to do: Ensure you’re getting 1200 mg of calcium split over 3 to 4 servings daily

-need to supplement with vitamin D. - Where to find it: Load up on dairy, fortified plant-based milks, leafy greens, and fatty
+and around 1000 IU of vitamin D daily, preferably through food, though many women need to supplement with vitamin D. - Where to find it: Load up on dairy, fortified plant-based milks, leafy greens, and fatty fish like salmon to meet your daily needs.

 Taking Action: Staying Strong Through Menopause